Web Application Vulnerability Scanner

 - If the site uses its own login, provide a username and you will be contacted for the password.

 - Indicate if the site is Production or Development.
+If Production, indicate why you are scanning it rather than a development site.

 - Indicate if the site has forms which generate email.
+If it does, ujnderstand that the scanner can produce quite a lot of email by testing those forms.

 The Web Scanner attempts to discover vulnerabilities in your Web site in the same way the Network Scanner looks for vulnerabilities on your host.
 The application starts by indexing your entire site looking for Web pages.
 It then determines which tests it needs to run based on the type of Web site/pages present.